sms1sis/Compare_two_folders/README.md

 *   `-m, --mode <MODE>`: Specify the comparison mode.
     *   `batch` (default): Processes files in parallel, generating a report at the end.
     *   `realtime`: Processes files sequentially, providing immediate output.
+    *   `metadata`: Compare file size and modification time to skip cryptographic hashing for maximum speed.
 *   `-a, --algo <ALGORITHM>`: Choose the hashing algorithm for content comparison.
     *   `blake3` (default): Uses the high-performance Blake3 algorithm.
     *   `sha256`: Uses the SHA-256 algorithm.